JacobPStrock/JacobPStrock.github.io/_posts/2022-07-09-Non-Porportional Hazards Models for Patient Outcomes.md

 ## Data:
 This study recieved all proper ethical approval (see publication details), and used deidentified, retrospective data.

 226 ICU patients were included in this study.
 Data included all available records of vitals, demographics, medications recieved, laboratory readings (from blood-work), and oxygenation.
+All patient data were available in completion during the entirety of the patient stay.

 ## Data Processing:
 AKI as a condition can be classified into 3 stages (stage 3 being the most severe), and was calculated via the criteria of the Kidney Disease Improving Global Outcomes standard.
-To accomplish this, rolling windows were applied over the temporally structured data, to detect the AKI criteria.
+To accomplish this, I created a data pipeline using rolling windows, applied over the temporally structured data, to detect the AKI criteria.
+By applying the AKI criteria in rolling windows of the patient data, important temporal traits were retained such as the time to onset of AKI, worsening/improving of condition over time, and time between diagnose and outcome (recovery/mortality).

 ![Patient Classification](/assets/images/Post_Images/patients_included_KDIGO.PNG)

-Data are put into form for the survival models with the _Surv_ function from the _survival_ package in R. This function will properly process the data depending whether the outcome was observed.
-In survival modeling, censoring means that for some individuals, the outcome was not observed.
-We cannot exclude them from the study because this would bias results, so the model must consider that for these patients the outcome had not occured.
-For us, the outcome is a patient recovering from AKI or dying.
+__Figure 1__: Of the total patients included in the study, XXX , XXX, XXX, XXX.

+First, the descriptive statistics were calculated for each study group (XXX).
+The mean and interquantile range were calculated for each continuous variable, and for categorical variables, the count and percentage of patients meeting the conditon were calculated.
+To statistically test differences between the study groups, pair-wise t-tests were used for continous varaibles, and a chi-square test was used for categorical features.

+To prepare the data for survival modeling, the data had to be processed into a time-to-event format.
+In this format, each row was occupied by the data for a given patient and condition status.
+In example, it may designate the AKI stage 1 status of patient X. If patient X was also non-AKI, a seperate row would designate their data for the non-AKI period of their stay.
+Each row contained an event (recovery, worsening AKI condition, mortality), the time from diagnosis or ICU entry to the event, the patient demographics, and average laboratory, oxygen, and vitals data.
+In addition, a dummy encoding was used for the medication classes received during their stay.
+Altogether, the transformed data gave information on the time to event, the event, and the patient conditions leading up to the event.

 ## Analysis & Results: